8/2/2024

 Operator

 Thank you.
-And our next question coming from the line of Sungjin Nam with Scorcher Bank, QLN is open.
+And our next question, coming from the line of Sungjin Nam with Scotiabank, your line is open.

 speaker

-Hi, thanks for asking the question and congrats on the quarter.
-Just following up on an earlier question, for your next in sequencing, our NGS business obviously doing well there.
-But given that there's been kind of capital spending constraints across the NGS players, you know, delays in some large scale projects, et cetera, I'm just kind of curious if you're starting to see any growth in your business, have not your business, the funnel at all.
-And then just, you know, quick follow up after that, you know, in terms of your, for the liquid biopsy based business, if you're continuing to see a lot of smaller early stage players also in the market, or do you feel the market has kind of stabilized to kind of the, you know, the large players?
+Hi, thanks for asking the question, and congrats on the quarter.
+Just following up on an earlier question, for your next in sequencing, our NGS business, obviously doing well there, but given that there has been kind of capital spending constraints across the NGS players, you know, there's delays in some large-scale projects, et cetera, I'm just kind of curious if you're starting to see any improvement with your NGS business I'm not sure if the funnel at all.
+And then just, you know, quick follow-up after that, you know, in terms of your, for the liquid biopsy-based business, if you're continuing to see a lot of smaller early-stage players on the market, or, you know, do you feel the market has kind of stabilized to kind of the, you know, the large players?

 speaker

-Thanks for the questions, Patty here.
+Thanks for the questions, Patty, here.
 I think what we're seeing is really the power of our platform in the market segment.
-I think when budgets are tough, twist value resonates even stronger than anybody else out there and it really is about maximizing the use of your, your sequencing platforms.
+I think when budgets are tough, twist value resonates even stronger than anybody else out there.
+And it really is about maximizing the use of your sequencing platforms.
 I think that's what we truly enable.
-And so therefore I think that's allowed us to execute a well into the opportunity.
-I think in the second part, just continuing to talk about scale and opportunity to work with new customers, I think it's a feature that's often overlooked in our platform.
+And so therefore, I think that's allowed us to execute well into the opportunity.
+I think in the second part, just continuing to talk about scale and the opportunity to work with new customers, I think it's a feature that's often overlooked in our platform.
 It scales in many, many directions.
-The R&D scientists, they can quickly do work to develop new product, new panels, and then we'll be there with the customers as the new panel or new product scales up towards them, their manufacturing or their future goals.
-So we like our position and yes, although the market's tough, there's always opportunity to execute into.
-And when you partner that with excellence in commercial execution for every touch point for the customer, then we continue to be optimistic and confident going forward.
+The R&D scientists, they can quickly do work to develop new product, new panels, and then we'll be there with the customer as the new panel or new product scales up towards their manufacturing or their future goals.
+So we like our position, and yes, although the market's tough, there's always opportunity to execute into.
+And when you partner that with excellence in commercial execution for every touchpoint for the customer, then we continue to be optimistic and confident going forward.

 speaker